Camel Kubernetes plugin

 camel kubernetes run route.yaml --image-registry=kind --dev

-On MacOS hosts the file watch mechanism is known to be much slower and less stable compared to using the --dev option on other operating systems like Linux.
-This is due to limited native file operations on MacOS for Java processes.
+On macOS, the file watch mechanism is slower due to limited native file operations for Java processes.

 Show logs